 Total Energy Consumption

-The country's total consumption per capita reached 4.6 toe in 2019, which is 60% higher than the European average (2.9 toe in 2019).
+The country's total consumption per capita reached 4.5 toe in 2020, which is three times higher than the Asian average (1.4 toe in 2019).
 Electricity consumption per capita is also 3 times higher than the regional average, at around 10 750 kWh (2020).
 However, the total energy intensity has been decreasing rapidly and regularly since 2010 (-2.3%/year).

 Interactive Chart Taiwan Total Energy Consumption

 Crude Oil Production

-Taiwan imports all its crude oil needs (46 Mt of crude in 2019).
-Around half of the crude oil is imported from the Middle East, 31% from Saudi Arabia, and 20% from Kuwait, and 20% for the United States (2020).
+Taiwan imports all its crude oil needs (39 Mt of crude in 2020).
+Around half of the crude oil is imported from the Middle East, 33% from Saudi Arabia, and 20% from Kuwait, and 20% for the United States (2020).
 Oil product imports and exports are close (14.8 Mt of imports and 12.2 Mt exports in 2020).